HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And on that note, resetting your boiler isn’t going to fix the problem.
 The boiler may work for a minute or two.
 But, your oil boiler locks out:

-A long story short, if you have a problem with an oil boiler, get someone that’s qualified to fix or replace it – don’t do it on a DIY basis.
+A long story short, if you have a problem with an oil boiler, get someone that’s qualified to fix or replace it or get a oil boiler service – don’t do it on a DIY basis.

 Let’s start with the most obvious.
 If your boiler doesn’t have enough fuel, it’s not going to fire up.